Retrospring/retrospring/README.md

 ![Retrospring](https://github.com/Retrospring/retrospring/workflows/Retrospring/badge.svg)

 Retrospring is a **free, open-source social network** following the Q/A (question and answer) principle of sites like Formspring, ask.fm or CuriousCat.
-Users can create accounts on Retrospring to receive questions from anyone on the internet anonymously (or from other users with accounts) or ask questions to their followers.
+Users can create accounts on Retrospring to receive questions from other users of the site and/or anonymous people on the Internet.
+They can also follow each other on Retrospring to see new answers of their friends in the timeline and to ask their followers interesting questions.

 ## Installation